sanxiago/k8s-sts-socksporxy/README.md

 3. Configure your proxy to send all URLS that match, your cluster namespace:
  `*.namespace.svc.cluster.local.*`
+ To use `socks5://socksproxy-0:1080`

-Note: If running on a mac you need to manually forward the port `$ kubectl port-forward pod/socksproxy-0 1080:1080 -n namespace`
+4. Only needed if you don't have access to the pod i.e: running on a mac you need to manually forward the port `$ kubectl port-forward pod/socksproxy-0 1080:1080 -n namespace`